tubepress/tubepress/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Vimeo support!
+Choose from 8 different types of Vimeo galleries. (closes issue 108)
+* Brought back ability to play each video from a gallery in a new window by itself (closes issue 94)
+* Now detects and parses HTML links found in video descriptions
+* Updated Italian translation thanks to Gianni Diurno
+* Added Spanish translation thanks to Luis Fok
+* Added Hebrew translation thanks to Yaron Ofer
+* Ability to blacklist individual videos (closes issue 162)
+* Option to use high-quality thumbnails (closes issue 96) (TubePress Pro only)
+* HTML popups are now centered on screen (closes issue 160)
+* Fixed regression bug for description limit (closes issue 153)
+* Incorrect video could load into embedded player after thumbnail click in certain configurations (closes issue 175)
+* resultCountCap now works on a single gallery page
+* Fixes single video mode in TubePress Pro
+* Static player now works with Ajax pagination (closes issue 177)
+* Version bump for FancyBox (to 1.3.1)
+* FancyBox now operates correctly in all browsers (closes issue 172)

 = 1.9.0 =
 * Fixed a bug that breaks the WordPress widget administration page in some PHP installations
 * Added Portugese translation thanks to Miriam de Pauala